LoopingLena/TraitMoments/README.md

     ## 29  Community.5 Trait.1 0.5123229 0.02076393 -0.52748866 3.462511
     ## 57  Community.9 Trait.1 0.4290053 0.04829166 -0.02859744 1.858578

-The estimated distributions of trait 1 for the three communities look quite different.
-If we had only calculated the mean values, as is the case in many studies, some of these differences would have remained hidden.
+The estimated distributions look quite different.
+If we had only calculated the mean values and perhaps a measure for the dispersion - as is the case in many studies - some of these differences would have remained hidden.
 As mean and variance are regularly considered in functional ecology studies, I will emphasise how the distributions differ in terms of skewness and kurtosis.
 Skewness is a measure of the asymmetry of a distribution.
 Community 1 is strongly skewed to the right (positive skew), while community 5 is slightly skewed to the left (negative skew) and community 9 is almost symmetric (skew close to zero).
 Furthermore the three distributions differ with regard to the fourth moment, the kurtosis which is a characterization of a distributions “tailedness” or “peakedness”.
 Community 1 is quite peaked around a value of approximately 0.2, but also has a tail that extends far to the right.
 Although the distribution for community 5 looks less peaked at first glance, it has the highest kurtosis, as its tails are less pronounced than those of community 1.
 The distribution for community 9 has the least marked peak and short tails, i.e. a low kurtosis, which in the sense of Le Bagousse-Pinguet et al. (2021) would be indicative for a high functional evenness.

 ## Final note on community weighted means (CWMs)